 Mascot Flashback: Souki of the Montreal Expos

-During the offseason, we'll be interviewing mascots of baseball's past.
-This week, we're taking a look at Souki of the Montreal Expos.
+During the offseason, we'll be interviewing mascots from baseball's past.
+This week, we spoke to Souki of the Montreal Expos.

 First off, Souki, we have to ask, what are you?

 That’s a good question.
 Nobody has ever taken the time to find out who or what I am -- so thank you.
 I’m actually part of the famous Ballhead family.
 Think you’ve probably heard of <a href=" http://bibliothecarianovella.files.wordpress.com/2008/09/homerbraves.jpg"target="_blank"><b>Homer,</b></a> <a href="http://newyork.mets.mlb.com/nym/images/fan_forum/y2009/mrmet09_250x307.gif"target="_blank"><b>Mr. Met</b></a> and <a href="http://3.bp.blogspot.com/_Sh70anh8WX0/S-Eu4oF10_I/AAAAAAAAAJE/vUF4_WDljuc/s1600/Mr.+Redlegs.jpg"target="_blank"><b>Mr. Redlegs?</b></a> Mr. Met is my father, Red is my older brother and Homer is the baby of the family.
 I’m the middle child, hence, the zero success.

 Wow, so being a mascot is something that’s always run in your family?

 Yes, we actually went through rigorous training exercises on our planet Headstrong.
 Dad got us all started early.
 We weren’t even allowed to play Little League.
 Instead, Dad had us dance around as mascots for our respective teams.
 We wore capes and goggles.
 Dad said it was a costume we wouldn’t need if we made it to the big leagues on Earth.